michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 We will have three projects throughout the course that are relevant to material from recent content.

-Grades for all assignments will be based primarily on the student’s ability to:
+Project grades will be based primarily on the student’s ability to:

-1. Demonstrate an understanding of the specific characteristics and integrative capabilities of the assigned topic through artistic output, written documentation, and technical achievement (code).
+1. Demonstrate an understanding of the specific characteristics and integrative capabilities of the assigned topic through artistic output, written documentation, and technical achievement (i.e., code).
 2. Articulate a clear and concise perspective.
-3. Present an organized artistic piece, as well as; technical report, file/program structure, and demo video; including proper and punctual delivery of the assignment files.
+3. Present an organized artistic piece, as well as; technical report, file/program structure, and demo video.
 4. Demonstrate creativity beyond the expected technical requirements.
+5. Properly and punctually deliver all assignment files.

 #### Participation

-This class will be participatory, you are expected to participate in discussions and give feedback to other students.
-Additionally, all projects will be completed as collectives of students (groups).
+This class will be participatory, and you are expected to participate in discussions and give feedback to other students.
+Additionally, all projects will be completed as collectives of students (i.e., groups).